 3. Controlling the Dog Barking

-- Ignoring your dog’s barking.
-When starting out to re-train your dog, you have to first not respond to its barking.
+- Ignore your dog barking.
+When starting to re-train your dog, you have to first not respond to its barking.
 Dogs interpret your shouting at them or telling them to stop as giving them attention, which reinforces the behavior, irrespective of the tone of your shouting.
-When your dog barks, don’t give it attention by looking at it, talking to it, petting it, and certainly don’t give it any treats.
+When your dog barks, don’t give it attention by looking at it, talking to it, petting it, and certainly not giving it any treats.
 Remember that your dog’s barking may get worse before it gets better if you need to get rid of its habit.
-When your dog has been used to you responding to its barking and suddenly you didn’t respond, then the dog will feel the need to ramp up the barking to get your attention.
+When your dog has been used to you responding to its barking, and suddenly you didn’t respond, then the dog will feel the need to ramp up the barking to get your attention.
 Avoid responding to its barking in any way.
 You may want to let your neighbors know that you are attempting to curb the issue of your dog’s barking and apologize for the annoyance it’s causing.
 If they know you are trying to correct your dog’s behavior, hopefully, they will be more receptive to the situation and will bear with it for the time being.

-- Reduce the impact of your dog’s barking on your neighbors.
+- Reduce the impact of your dog barking on your neighbors.
 While you’re re-training your dog for better behavior, try keeping your dog furthest away from your neighbors as far as possible to reduce the nuisance from the barking.
 Keep your neighbors posted on your progress of the re-training of your dog from time to time.
 Having your neighbors’ understanding is a great way to maintain goodwill and avoid complaint calls.